ibm-cloud-docs/BlockStorage/disaster-recovery.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure**.
 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
-3. Click the replica of the LUN in the list to view its **Details** page.
+3. Click the replica of the LUN in the list to view its **{{site.data.keyword.blockstorageshort}} Detail** page.
-4. On the **Details** page, scroll down and select an existing snapshot, then click **Actions** > **Duplicate**.
+4. On the **{{site.data.keyword.blockstorageshort}} Detail** page, scroll down and select an existing snapshot, then click **Actions** > **Duplicate**.
 5. Make any necessary updates to the capacity (to increase size) or IOPs for the new volume.
 6. Update the snapshot space for the new volume if needed.
 7. Click **Continue** to place the order for the duplicate.

 As soon as the volume is created, it can be attached to a host and perform read/write operations.
-While data is being copied from the original volume to the duplicate, the details page that shows that the duplication is in progress.
+While data is being copied from the original volume to the duplicate, the detail page that shows that the duplication is in progress.
 When the duplication process is complete, the new volume becomes independent from the original and can be managed with snapshots and replication as normal.

 ## Fail back to the original primary site